 1. The General screen

-This first section of the WordPress settings is also the most straightforward.
-Here you can view and edit basic information about your site.
+The first page you’ll come across is called General settings.
+This section of the WordPress settings is also the most straightforward.
+Here, you can view and edit basic information about your site.
 The first two fields let you set a title and tagline for your site:

 It’s important to remember to customize your site’s tagline – a smart approach is to incorporate a primary keyword.

-The first, your WordPress Address, is where your site is actually located, while the Site Address is the URL people can use to visit your site.
+The first field, your WordPress Address, is where your site is actually located, while the Site Address is the URL people can use to visit your site.
 In almost all cases, these will (and should) be identical.
-However, in rare situations, you may want to change one or both URLs.
+However, you may want to change one or both URLs in rare situations.

-Up next is your admin email address.
-It’s crucial that this address is correct since it’s where important information about your site is sent.
+Up next is your admin email address field.
+This address must be correct since it’s where important information about your site is sent.
 After this, you’ll see an option labeled Membership:

-Enabling this will let anyone who visits your site create an account.
-This helps you easily set up your own membership site.
-If you check this box, you’ll also want to make sure that New User Default Role is set to Subscriber.
+By enabling this, you’ll let anyone who visits your site create an account.
+In most cases, though, it’s recommended to keep this setting disabled since it’s not something that will be beneficial to most sites.
+Now matter what setting you choose for this box, you’ll also want to make sure that New User Default Role is set to Subscriber.
 This will ensure that new members are given only the most basic permissions.

 The rest of the settings under General are pretty self-explanatory:

-You can select a default language and timezone for your site, and choose what format dates and times will appear in.
+You can select a default language and timezone for your site and choose the format in which dates and times will appear.
 Finally, you can decide what day you want your site’s ‘week’ to start on, which will affect any calendar-related features (such as widgets).
+Once you’re done with the General settings, go to the Writing screen to configure the default options that affect how content is formatted and displayed.

 2. The Writing screen

-As the name suggests, the next set of WordPress settings is all about writing blog posts.
+As the name suggests, the Writing screen is all about the default formatting settings for the editing screens of your posts and pages.
 There are only a few options here:

-You can select a default category for your posts, which is useful if most of your content is on a single topic.
-Most users will want to leave Default Post Format set to Standard, but you might want to change this if a lot of your content is media-based rather than text-based.
+The first thing you need to do here is to select a default category for your posts, which is helpful if most of your content is on a single topic.
+Most users will want to leave Default Post Format set to Standard, but you might want to change this if much of your content is media-based rather than text-based.

-Below that are details for one of WordPress’ lesser-known features – the option to create posts via email and publish them directly to your site.
-This can come in handy if you post a lot of simple content and don’t want to log into your dashboard each time.
+Below the default settings, you’ll find details for one of WordPress’ lesser-known features – the option to create posts via email and publish them directly to your site.
+It’s a kind of an old-school feature, though, so in most cases, we’d recommend to ignore it.

 Then, you’ll find a section called Update Services: